Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for Sabai Essential Sofa

-• Give it a real break-in window before you judge firmness.
+• Give it a real break-in window before you judge the firmness.

 • Rotate and swap seat positions weekly to even out wear.

-• Use felt pads on legs to protect floors and reduce micro-shifts.
+• Use felt pads on the legs to protect floors and reduce small shifts.

-• For Upcycled Poly, dab spills quickly; avoid solvent-based cleaners.
+• For Upcycled Poly, dab spills quickly and avoid solvent-based cleaners.

-• Clean to the seams when spot-cleaning to avoid visible edges.
+• Clean all the way to the seams to reduce the chance of visible water rings.

-• Keep hot devices off the arms; use a tray or coaster barrier.
+• Keep hot devices off the arms; use a tray or barrier if needed.

-• If you have pets, keep nails trimmed and lint-roll as part of routine.
+• If you have pets, keep nails trimmed and lint-roll as part of routine upkeep.

 • Use a small lumbar pillow if you want more curve support on longer sits.